urostripunovic/Starter/README.md

 ### Starting folder
 - [ ] Type safety when working with HTML elements using htmx
     - I actually found this when checking out the [BETH stack](https://github.com/ethanniser/beth-b2b-saas/blob/main/src/types/htmx.d.ts), might add some improvements to this when adding dynamic
-- [ ] Leave the user to handle database management.
 - [ ] T3.gg config maybe?
 - [ ] Vite config for building the web components i.e production vs development
 - [ ] Deployment